RealDeanZhao/sf-movies/README.md

 * Google Map for React

 ### Project Structure
+This project structure is initialized by [create-react-app](https://github.com/facebookincubator/create-react-app)

 **MAP/**: The google map component wrapper.

 **MovieList/**: The component to show the movie list.

 **Searchbox/**: The component to search the movies from the backend.
+Support autocompletion search.

 **Sidebar/**: The component that wrapper the MovieList and the Searchbox.